Video

 Always check how much disk space is required before starting the recording, and ensure your disk has enough space!

-Once you have completed all the steps, click on Add to queue to add the video to the queue.
+Once you have added at least one sequence, click on the Add to queue button to add the video to the queue.

-You will be redirected to the video queue page:
+You will be redirected to the video queue:

-You can remove one or all videos from the queue, reveal the output folder...
+You can also pause/resume the queue, cancel the generation, and remove one or all videos from the queue.

 Editing a sequence

-To edit a sequence, right-click on it from the sequence timeline and click Edit.
+To edit a sequence, double-click on it from the sequences timeline or right-click on it and click Edit.

 You can also delete it by clicking Delete.

-- Click the Generate player's kill sequences button from the Video tab.
+Click on the Generate player's sequences button from the Video tab.

 FAQ